sanikovic-sergej/dotfiles/README.md

     - could make a good template with calf-plugins but pipewire has no lv2 support
         - build it with lv2 support?
         - Got a tip to use an audio interface device.
 They only work on wired AUX devices >.>
-- [ ] Transition to Starship - Cross Shell
+- [x] Transition to Starship - Cross Shell
     - [ ] Make own zsh-theme based on bullet-train?
-    - [ ] Change Cursor depending on VI Mode.
-A "Beam" on insert and "Block" in normal mode
+    - [x] Change Cursor depending on VI Mode.
 - Next Neovim Plugins
     - [ ] Harpoon
         - Now somehow branch harpoon2